alishazaee/k8s-Training/RBAC/User-Authentication.md

 # User Authentication
 each developer team works in a different namespace. we want to restrict access to only their namespaces so they don't accidentally break something in the namespace of the other team. we use RBAC or role based access control to do this.
+## a scenario where user authentication is crucial in Kubernetes
+In a multi-tenant Kubernetes cluster, there are multiple teams or organizations, each responsible for deploying and managing their own applications.
+User authentication becomes essential to ensure secure access control and proper separation of privileges.

 In Kubernetes, the concepts of roles, role bindings, and users are interconnected to define access and permissions within the cluster.
 Here's an explanation of these concepts and their relationship: